openedx/docs.openedx.org/source/documentors/references/templates/doc_reference_template.rst

 Link to :doc:`doc_how_to_template` in the same folder or :doc:`../quick_reference_rst` in a different folder.

-By default, it will use the title of the doc as the link text but you can override that with :doc:`other text </doc_how_to_template>` if you want.
+By default, it will use the title of the doc as the link text but you can override that with :doc:`other text <doc_how_to_template>` if you want.

 RST Template
 ************